 Millions at risk of starvation

-Famine has been declared in parts of South Sudan – the most severe hunger situation and the first of its kind since 2011.
+Famine was declared in parts of South Sudan – the most severe hunger situation and the first of its kind since 2011.
 Families are barely surviving by eating leaves and roots and children are suffering from excruciating hunger.

 Families desperately need your help to feed their children before it’s too late.
 Please donate to our East Africa Hunger Appeal now.